samfoong/sneakers/README.md

 - Setting Up a monthly mailing list for the subscribers.
 - Adding a shopping cart to the application.

-## Requirements - RAils Application Code
+## Requirements - Rails Application Code
 1. Create your application using Ruby on Rails.
    - Yes
 2. Demonstrate knowledge of Rails conventions.